 To protect yourself from would-be intruders who might try several codes to get in, you can limit the number of attempts allowed to get the pass code right.
 After this many incorrect tries, the lock will shut down.

 Yale Real Living Touchscreen Deadbolt has a Grade 2 BHMA rating and features a standard pin and tumbler lock, allowing you to use a key in getting in.

 However, Yale Real Living Touchscreen Deadboltis very bulky and can take up a lot of space.
 That would hardly matter, though, with its sleek design.

-The only disadvantages that you should consider are the facts that the auto lock feature works even when the door is ajar and that it is relatively more expensive than other smart locks with a list price of more than $300 (although lower prices are available on Amazon).
+The only disadvantages that you should consider are the facts that the auto lock feature works even when the door is ajar and that it is relatively more expensive than other smart locks (although lower prices are available on Amazon).